Fact checked

 As a “self-learning” tutoring center, Kumon offers significantly different benefits than Eye Level.
 The benefit of independent learning is that it allows students to gain confidence in their own abilities.
 When students solve a problem with little to no assistance, they are more likely to believe that they can solve similar problems in the future.

-In some ways, Kumon learning centers also mimic the set-up of a classroom environment.
-With one instructor present, students work in a sizable room with their peers.
-If they struggle with a difficult math problem or have a question about something, they must approach the teacher in front of a group of people.
-Some students fall behind in math class because they are too afraid, shy, embarrassed, or proud to raise their hands and ask questions.
+Some students fall behind in math class because they are too shy or embarrassed to raise their hands and ask questions.
 Kumon conditions students to be comfortable doing this, reinforcing this positive behavior.
 Knowing how to ask for help when needed is a skill that will benefit students for the rest of their academic careers and beyond.

-Eye Level vs. Kumon Tutoring Service
+Eye Level vs. Kumon vs. Learner Tutoring Service

-Eye Level
+Eye Level Tutoring Service

 With Eye Level, every student begins by taking a diagnostic test.
 The results from this test provide the Eye Level team with insight into the student’s ability and learning needs, which allows them to determine an appropriate starting grade level for the student in Eye Level’s curriculum.

-After checking in at the center, students begin by preparing for class.
+After checking in at the center, students begin preparing for class.
 They take their folder from its shelf and head to their one-on-one session.
 There, the private tutor checks the student’s homework and quickly reviews the previous lesson to ease the child into the day’s session.
 Then, the student is introduced to the “target pages” for the lesson.

 It’s important to note that even though Eye Level is a one-on-one tutoring service, students will not work with the same tutors every week.
 Virtual lessons are also available.

-Kumon
+Kumon Tutoring Service

 At a Kumon learning center, kids are typically seated in a large room with an administrator and a handful of “helpers.”
 Students will work on worksheets for 30 minutes and have five additional worksheets to take home and complete during the week.